 At Essence, Black Democrats rally behind Biden and talk up Kamala Harris

-Vice President Kamala Harris is leading a parade of Black Democrats who warn that the threat of another Donald Trump presidency is the most important calculation ahead of November
+They call the threat of another Trump presidency the most important calculation.

 NEW ORLEANS -- As President Joe Biden tries to revive his embattled reelection bid, Vice President Kamala Harris led a parade of Black Democrats who warned Saturday that the threat of another Donald Trump presidency remains the most important calculation ahead of November.